Sakrac/BDoing/README.md

 # BDoing?

-While working on Pac-Man World 2, Klonoa came out (both are Namco games) and we copied one of the mechanics which wass a platform that shoots you up while the camera looks straight down.
+While working on Pac-Man World 2, Klonoa came out (both are Namco games) and we copied one of the mechanics which was a platform that shoots you up while the camera looks straight down.
 This was named a BDoing platform.